9 Of The Best Free Things To Do In Rome That You Can’t Miss

 Rome, known as the eternal city, is one of the most visited places on earth.
 Not only is it Italy’s capital but it’s a sprawling, sophisticated city that has almost 3,000 years of history, architecture, and culture.
-There is certainly no shortage of things to do in Rome.
+There is certainly no shortage of things to do in Rome let alone free things to do in Rome.

 The city itself evokes such a deep sense of power, stature, and beauty.
 It’s nearly impossible to not be enthralled by it.

-Naturally, the first place on our list of things to do in Rome has to be the Colosseum.
-Built between 72AD and 80AD the Colosseum could hold up to 80,000 spectators (with an average of 65,000).
-It’s also the largest amphitheater ever built by the Roman Empire.
+The first place that should be on any list of free things to do in Rome or places to visit in Rome should be the Colosseum.
+Built between 72AD and 80AD the Colosseum could hold up to 80,000 spectators (with an average of 65,000), it’s also the largest amphitheatre ever built by the Roman Empire.
 With over 80 arched entrances, it has survived earthquakes and fires, has housed gladiator fights, bullfights and was once sanctioned as a sacred site by Pope Benedict XIV.

-Just outside of the Colosseum is the Arch of Constantine.
-This monument is over 20m high and features three main arches, with the middle being the tallest.
-Used by emperor’s when returning to the city after a triumph, it was built around 315AD in honor of one of Constantine’s victories.
-The arch is another one of the free things to do in Rome, but generally, goes hand in hand with visiting the exterior for the Colosseum.
+Just outside of the Colosseum is the Arch of Constantine, this monument is over 20m high and features three main arches, with the middle being the tallest.
+Used by emperor’s when returning to the city after a triumph, it was built around 315AD in honour of one of Constantine’s victories.
+The arch is technically separate from the Colosseum and could have its own spot on our list of free things to do in Rome, but since they come hand in hand we will place it under the Colosseum’s spot.

-Touring the inside of the Colosseum is well worth your time.
+Exploring the interior of the Colosseum is well worth your time.
+It’s history, design, myths and stories make it a truly incredible experience.

 Tips for visiting the Colosseum: